 1808: Produces illustrations to Milton’s “Paradise Lost”.
 Completes “A Vision of the Last Judgment” for a commission by the Countess of Egremont.

-1809: (May) Exhibition of his own work at 28 Broad Street in the house of James, his brother.
+1809: Exhibition held of his own work at 28 Broad Street in the house of James, his brother during May.
 Described in “The Examiner” by Robert Hunt as “an unfortunate lunatic”.

 1810: His exhibition is extended to June.
 Stodhard’s rival painting about Geoffrey Chaucer and the Canterbury pilgrims causes a breach in their friendship.

 1812: William Blake exhibits four works as a member of the Associated Painters in Watercolour.